 In addition, more “starchy slow foods” such as brown rice, lentils or sweet potatoes are metabolized slowly.
 All of these slow veggies and foods come loaded with nutrients, fiber, and a broad array of phytochemicals.
 Broccoli and potato chips both are carbohydrates, but the body metabolizes both in a vastly different manner.

-Unfortunately, even healthy carbohydrates such as oats, quinoa or brown rice are typically eaten in excess…and here is where
+Unfortunately, even healthy carbohydrates such as oats, quinoa or brown rice are typically eaten in excess…and here is where the problem begins; we have an excess intake of starchy carbohydrates as well as refined carbohydrates such as crackers, cookies, candy, bagels, bread, and all processed and packaged foods.

 3. Enter Protein